 CV-19 Pandemic: If your planned extension activity (eg. Internship) has had to be cancelled or postponed due to the CV-19 pandemic, get in touch to discuss how to proceed with the Deputy Director for Training and Cohort Development.
 You will not lose the extension, but you may chose to repurpose it (eg. undertake an Internship instead of an OIV).
 Any such changes to plans must be approved by LISS DTP.

 LISS encourages students to undertake internships in order to enhance their future career prospects and increase the impact of their research; however you should discuss a possible internship with your supervisor to ensure that it does not interfere with progress on your PhD.
 Internships enable students to develop a sharper sense of the wider relevance of their research as well as professional and transferrable workplace skills in line with the Vitae Researcher Development Framework.
 Placements may also build expertise in knowledge co-generation, where research questions, analytical frameworks and knowledge exchange processes are co-designed with academic and practitioner input.

-There are two methods through which internships can be developed:
+There are three methods through which internships can be developed: